Rapid-Application-Development-JS/ServiceLocator/README.md

 > register (serviceName: String, serviceObject: Function|Object, instantiate?: boolean, constructorArguments?: Array): boolean

 Registers an object **serviceObject** under the name **serviceName**.
-The flag **instantiate** shows, whether lazy instantiation is required to request the object from `Service Locator`.
+The flag **instantiate** shows whether lazy instantiation is required to request the object from `Service Locator`.
 By default **instantiate** is _true_.

 ```javascript